 What a burger!
 The Whataburger comes with pickles, tomatoes, lettuce, mustard, and whatever else you wish.
 One thing more fast-food places should do is take a note from Whataburger and lightly toast their buns.

 Wendy's has been the go-to for a lot of people for decades, as their delicious burgers and classic style has customers coming back for more.
 And the Baconator is what they come back for, time and again.
 This thing goes hardcore on the meat, with six strips of Applewood Smoked Bacon on top of two patties.

 White Castle's Slider

-Walter Anderson, the co-founder, is credited with the invention of the hamburger bun, and his little burgers are legendary for their size, taste, and price.
-Until the 1940s, they only cost a nickel each.
+Walter Anderson, the co-founder, is credited with the invention of the hamburger bun.
+His little burgers are legendary for their size, taste, and price.
+In the 1940s, they only cost a nickel each.